lahirumenik/RAG-Tutorial/README.md

 ✅ Uses **local models**, so no API keys are needed.
 ✅ Can run on **CPU**, so no GPU is required.
-✅ Designed for **learning purposes** with simple implementation.
-✅ Covers **basic retrieval and generation** steps.

 ## Introduction

-This tutorial explains Retrieval-Augmented Generation (RAG) in an easy way.
-RAG helps AI find the right information before answering a question.
-Instead of guessing, the AI first searches through documents, picks the useful parts, and then gives a better answer.
-This makes the response more accurate and helpful.
+Retrieval-Augmented Generation (RAG) is a smart way to find the right information before answering a question.
+Instead of just making up an answer, it first looks through a set of documents, picks out the most useful parts, and then creates a response based on that information.
+This makes the answer more accurate and reliable.

+RAG can be used in many real-life situations.
+One example is a study assistant for students.
+Instead of searching through textbooks, notes, or online materials manually, students can ask a question, and the system will find the best answer by looking through study materials.
+This makes learning faster and easier.

+## Prerequisites

+No prior knowledge of Natural Language Processing (NLP) is needed to follow this tutorial.
+A basic understanding of Python is sufficient to get started.

 ### What are Embeddings?